-Anesthesia services are one of the most lucrative fields of nursing.
-Offering extensive autonomy and an income that is well above the average salary of an RN (registered nurse), a healthcare position as an anesthetist provides you the opportunity to practice in a wide array of outpatient and inpatient settings, including the military and ambulatory surgical centers.
-Although the compensation is highly rewarding, you do have to deal with a considerable amount of stress at the workplace, and you have to be on call outside of working hours.
+Anesthesia services is one of the most lucrative fields of nursing.
+Offering extensive autonomy and an income well above the average salary of an RN (registered nurse), a healthcare position as an anesthetist provides you the opportunity to practice in a wide array of outpatient and inpatient settings, including the military and ambulatory surgical centers.
+Although the compensation is highly rewarding, you do have to deal with a considerable amount of stress at the workplace, and you don’t have to be on call outside of working hours.
 But, this is also what makes the job less predictable and prevents you from falling into a routine.
-For those of you interested in this career path, here is a comprehensive guide on how to become a Nurse Anesthetist and what you can do once you have earned your qualifications.
+For those interested in this career path, here is a comprehensive guide on how to become a Nurse Anesthetist and what you can do once you have earned your qualification.

 Who is this program for?

 Are you an RN looking to earn a Master’s Degree in a specific nursing specialty?
-Then a Nurse Anesthetist program is a smart decision for your career.
-If you want to advance from a bedside nurse to something a little more exciting and more financially rewarding, consider becoming a CRNA (Certified Registered Nurse Anesthetist).
+A Nurse Anesthetist program could be a smart decision for your career.
+If you want to advance from a bedside nurse to something a little more exciting and financially rewarding, consider becoming a CRNA (Certified Registered Nurse Anesthetist).
 Similarly, if you want to enroll in higher education but still work during your studies, you might want to join an online NA program.
-Are you interested in pursuing doctoral-level education, but you would like to still be eligible for lucrative job positions?
-Then anesthesia services might be the right fit for your nursing ambitions.
+Are you interested in pursuing doctoral-level education and would like to be eligible for lucrative job positions?
+Anesthesia services might be the right fit for your ambitions.

-If helping others has always been your passion, but you also want to help yourself by having a job and financial security, then a career as a Nurse Anesthetist is the perfect choice for you.
-This type of advanced practice ensures that you have no money worries, yet it still provides you with challenges that help you grow and the authority of expertise.
-You get to make independent decisions which carry a lot of weight in critical situations.
-You also have much more responsibility than a regular nurse, as well as the opportunity to advance towards a leadership, education or executive position in the future.
+If helping others has always been your passion, but you also want to help yourself by having a job with financial security, a career as a Nurse Anesthetist is the perfect choice for you.
+This type of advanced practice will ensure that you have no money worries, while still providing you with challenges that help you grow and gainthe authority of expertise.
+You get to make independent decisions that carry a lot of weight in critical situations.
+You have much more responsibility than a regular nurse, as well as the opportunity to advance towards a leadership, education or executive position in the future.
 Empathy, dexterity, critical thinking skills and the ability to perform under stress are all key-aspects required to be a successful CRNA.

 The different paths to becoming a Nurse Anesthetist

-A career in anesthesia services will be very demanding, and it will require a lot of sacrifices.
-However, you shouldn’t take a one-size-fits-all approach when it comes to the education leading up to your work as a CRNA.
-There is a multitude of academic paths which you can choose to receive your qualifications.
-And it is important to acknowledge that a Master’s Degree, albeit the most popular, is not necessarily the best or even most efficient method out there.
+A career in anesthesia services is very demanding and will require a lot of sacrifices.
+However, you shouldn’t take a one-size-fits-all approach when it comes to the education leading to your work as a CRNA.
+There is a multitude of academic paths from which to choose to receive your qualification.
+And it is important to acknowledge that a Master’s degree, albeit the most popular, is not necessarily the best or even most efficient method out there.
 Depending on your schedule, family life and current job, you might need to finish your studies faster or have more flexible learning hours.
 This is where these alternatives come in handy.
-Here are the most relevant ways in which you can become a Nurse Anesthetist:
+Here are the most relevant ways to become a Nurse Anesthetist:

-- Associate’s Degree: this type of training only takes two years to complete and has a more intensive curriculum; although a standard ADN program does not qualify you to work as a Nurse Anesthetist, a bridge RN to BSN track will allow you to start practicing in half the time it would take you with a conventional route;
+- Associate’s Degree: this type of training only takes two years to complete and has a more intensive curriculum.
+Although a standard ADN program does not qualify you to work as a Nurse Anesthetist, a bridge RN to BSN track will allow you to start practicing in half the time it would take with a conventional route;

-- Master of Science in Nursing: this graduate degree path is the most common amongst registered nursing; you simply continue your studies after earning your Bachelor’s certification and choose anesthesia as your future specialization; the advantages of choosing this track is that you will study a more comprehensive curriculum, have more clinical practice and the possibility to move up the ladder towards leadership positions in your later years;
+- Master of Science in Nursing: this graduate degree path is the most common among registered nursing; you simply continue your studies after earning your Bachelor’s certification and choose anesthesia as your future specialization.
+The advantage of choosing this track is that you will study a more comprehensive curriculum, have more clinical practice and the possibility to move up the ladder towards leadership positions in your later years;

-- Doctorate Degree: this is an excellent option if you’re looking to develop your academic skills and to transition towards higher education; a Doctor of Nursing Practice (DNP) can take anywhere between one and three years to obtain, but it will turn you into an expert in your chosen specialty and ensure that you land a secure, high-end job providing anesthesia services.
+- Doctorate Degree: this is an excellent option if you’re looking to develop your academic skills and transition to higher education.
+A Doctor of Nursing Practice (DNP) can take anywhere between one and three years to obtain, but it will turn you into an expert in your chosen specialty and ensure that you land a secure, high-end job providing anesthesia services.

 What does the program require?

-In order to be admitted to a Nurse Anesthetist program, you need to have a minimum GPA of 3.0, official copies of your transcripts, Advanced Cardiac Life Support (ACLS) and Patient Advice and Liaison Service (PALS) or Basic Life Support (BLS) certifications, as well as your GRE (Graduate Record Examinations) scores where applicable.
-If you are pursuing a Master’s Degree in this nursing specialty, then you are required to have a Bachelor’s of Science in Nursing.
-On the other hand, if you are enrolling in a doctoral degree for anesthesia services, then you must already have an MSN from an accredited school.
+To be admitted to a Nurse Anesthetist program, you need a minimum GPA of 3.0, official copies of your transcripts, Advanced Cardiac Life Support (ACLS) and Patient Advice and Liaison Service (PALS) or Basic Life Support (BLS) certifications, as well as your GRE (Graduate Record Examinations) scores where applicable.
+If you are pursuing a Master’s in this nursing specialty, you are required to have a Bachelor’s of Science in Nursing.
+On the other hand, if you are enrolling in a doctoral degree for anesthesia services, you must already have an MSN from an accredited school.

 What will you learn?

-A Nurse Anesthetist program will also teach you how to critically evaluate medical data in order to create and customize a perioperative anesthesia plan for an individual with specific pain management needs, as well as how to assess the toxicity and potential effectiveness of various drugs.
-Moreover, you will study the core aspects of patient safety, legal and ethical considerations to this advanced nursing practice, theoretical frameworks, techniques and strategies for therapeutic interventions, but also team collaboration and developing impeccable communication skills.
+A Nurse Anesthetist program will teach you how to critically evaluate medical data to create and customize a perioperative anesthesia plan for an individual with specific pain management needs, as well as assess the toxicity and potential effectiveness of various drugs.
+Moreover, you will study the core aspects of patient safety, legal and ethical considerations applical to this advanced nursing practice, theoretical frameworks, techniques and strategies for therapeutic interventions, and also team collaboration and developing impeccable communication skills.
 Particular emphasis will be placed on biochemical principles, applying pharmaco-dynamic and pharmaco-kinetic principles, recognizing and managing life-threatening emergencies and dealing with clients with psychiatric disorders.

 Lastly, you will learn how to read anesthetic dosages, side effects, and usage, how to promote rehabilitation or maintenance of optimal health, what implications anesthesia has on a wide array of surgeries, as well as how to administer a routine, safe anesthetic without excessive instructor intervention.
-If you’re interested, you can also delve into cardiovascular, neurosurgical, pediatric and obstetric anesthesia and learn how to care for specialized patients with increased risk.
-Here are the main course outlines that your Nurse Anesthetist program will revolve around:
+If you’re interested, you can also delve into cardiovascular, neurosurgical, pediatric and obstetric anesthesia and learn how to care for specialized patients at increased risk.
+Here are the main course outlines for your Nurse Anesthetist program: